 - launch a business.

 An entrepreneurship degree is an academic degree.
 It is awarded to students who have completed college, university, or business school program related to entrepreneurship or small business management.
 In the two-year program, you’ll learn all strategically organizing factors of production and the process of maximizing profits.
 Some colleges you can look up are:

 Best Institutes in India to become an entrepreneur

 - S P Jain School of Global Management, Mumbai

 - NMIMS’ School of Business Management, Mumbai

 - Acharya Bangalore B-School (ABBS), Magadi Road, Bangalore

 - Alliance School of Business – Alliance University, Anekal, Bangalore

 - Entrepreneurship Development Institute of India

-Best Institutes Abroad
+Best Institutes Abroad to become an entrepreneur